As trustee of your SMSF, you’re responsible for investing your fund’s assets and monitoring the performance of those assets.

 As SMSF trustee, you can’t lend your super fund’s money, or provide any other form of financial assistance, to a member or member’s relative.
 A relative is defined to mean a parent, grandparent, brother, sister, uncle, aunt, nephew, niece, lineal descendant, or adopted child of the member, or of the member’s spouse (including same-sex spouse).
 A relative also includes a spouse (including same-sex spouse) of the member, or the spouse (including same-sex spouse) of any of the member’s relatives as set out in the previous sentence.

 Note: According to the ATO, using SMSF assets to give financial assistance means providing any assistance that improves the financial position of a person directly or indirectly, including any loans.
 Remember, you also can’t lend money to any relatives of members.
-If you lend money to a member or relative of a member you can be subject to a hefty financial penalty (see SuperGuide article SMSF compliance: Harsher penalties for naughty trustees).
+If you lend money to a member or relative of a member you can be subject to a hefty financial penalty (see SuperGuide article SMSF compliance: Administrative penalties hit hard for misbehaving trustees).

 6. Follow restrictive rules when purchasing assets from fund members or relatives